Your feet and ankles are always at risk of injury. Learn why you should choose the best shoes for ankle support over fashionable shoes when possible.

 Adequate ankle protection is crucial for people who lead active lifestyles, especially those who do high-impact sports, such as basketball, soccer, and running.
 Shoes that stabilize the heel can help prevent ankle rolls and strains.

 Some cushioning or padding is beneficial, but excessive padding can actually decrease stability and cause more injuries if the wearer has underdeveloped strength or flexibility.
-In addition to picking the correct shoes, people who are physically active must replace their shoes frequently.
+In addition to picking the best ankle support shoes, people who are physically active must replace their shoes frequently.

 Walking or running shoes have a lifespan of 350 to 500 miles.
-It is usually time to invest in a new pair of shoes if the heel is worn down, the shoe visibly has molded to the shape of the foot, or the midsole can no longer be compressed by hand.
+It is usually time to invest in a new pair of shoes.
+In case the heel is worn down, the shoe visibly has molded to the shape of the foot, or the midsole can no longer be compressed by hand.

-Although buying the most expensive shoes may not pay off, investing time and a reasonable amount of money in appropriate shoes can make all the difference in preventing ankle injuries.
+Although buying the most expensive shoes may not pay off, investing time and a reasonable amount of money to buy the best shoes for ankle support can make all the difference in preventing different type of injuries.